jmeydam/alternative-destinations/README.md

 Given the IATA code of a destination along with the travel date and desired weather conditions, the service suggests three alternative destinations.

-Initial version based on *Flask Web Development*, second edition, by Miguel Grinberg (O'Reilly, 2018).
+The initial version was based on *Flask Web Development*, second edition, by Miguel Grinberg (O'Reilly, 2018).

+## Data Sources

-Airport data derived from [OpenFlights Airports Database](https://openflights.org/data.html) - data available on [GitHub](https://github.com/jpatokal/openflights/blob/master/data/airports.dat) under the [Open Database License](https://openflights.org/data.html#license).
+Airport and destination data has been derived from [OpenFlights Airports Database](https://openflights.org/data.html) - the data is available on [GitHub](https://github.com/jpatokal/openflights/blob/master/data/airports.dat) under the [Open Database License](https://openflights.org/data.html#license).

+Accurate weather data can be obtained from [World Weather Online](https://www.worldweatheronline.com), using their Local Weather API.

+This GitHub repository does not contain data as obtained from World Weather Online, but data with random modifications.
+The data provided here is only intended for demos of the "Alternative Destinations" web service and is not fit for any practical purpose.

+Weather data for airports can also be obtained from the [Iowa Environmental Mesonet website](https://mesonet.agron.iastate.edu/request/download.phtml?network=IN__ASOS) of Iowa State University.

+Further information: data/README.txt

 ## Create Virtual Environment